 Even though Google has been still the leader in spending in the digital budget, the drivers behind the increase of totals are led by social media sites like Facebook and Amazon, with a 31% estimated share in 2019 of the total digital budget.
 The report highlights that this trend is not likely to change anytime soon.

 The Major Victim of Increasing Digital Content

-The primary victim in digital spend will most likely be print advertising, as print budgets continue to decrease, a significant downfall for traditional media.
+The primary victim in digital spending will most likely be print advertising, as print budgets continue to decrease, a significant downfall for traditional media.

 According to Statista, print expenditures continue to decline for consecutive years.
 According to the estimations, print advertising expenses have dropped from 26.02 billion in 2016 to 24.34 billion in 2019.
 It's estimated to decrease even more in the following years.

 However, newspapers and magazines are increasingly prioritizing their websites to attract online advertisement revenues.

 The issue that arises when discussing traditional budgets is that the return on investment is more challenging to measure.